khodatskyi/Megogo_landing/README.md

 # Megogo Landing Page Clone

-This project is a clone of the landing page of the Megogo website.
-It utilizes HTML, CSS, JavaScript, and the FullPage.js library to create an interactive scrolling web page.
+Welcome to the Megogo Landing Page Clone project!
+This project aims to replicate the design and functionality of the Megogo landing page, optimized primarily for mobile devices.

 ---